 As a parish family, those noted below have a place of importance for us to hold in tribute and remembrance.
-SEPTEMBER ALTAR FLOWERS: Sep 3- Given to the Glory of God by Jeanette Maloney in memory of her parents, Marco & Flora Simone.
-Sep 10- Given to the Glory of God by Ray & Carol Masters in Memory of Loved Ones.
-Sep 17- Given to the Glory of God by Dan & Karen Lemanski with gratitude for 35 years of marriage.
-Sep 24- Given to the Glory of God by Horst & Shirley Ammonns in memory of their son, Gregory Scott.
+MAY ALTAR FLOWERS: May 4 - Given to the Glory of God by Leslie Savard in Celebration of Volunteer Week with thanks to all volunteers at Holy Trinity St. Stephen's Memorial.
+May 11 - Given to the Glory of God by Rob & Miriam Hewitt in loving memory of Miriam's mom Winifred, Rob's mom Marjorie, and his sister Wendy.
+May 18 - Given to the Glory of God by Vince McCarthy and family in memory of Joan, loving wife and mother.
+May 25 - Given to the Glory of God Karen Beuermann in memory of her loving husband Wayne.

 HTSSM’s “Sowing Room” is a growing success!
 As the Summer season continues, our Parish continues to collect items for the many Outreach Ministries we support.
 Bread is needed for the Glen Cairn Bread Program.
 Food donations of canned fruit, vegetables, fish and meat, soups, pasta, cereal, and spaghetti sauce are always gratefully received for the St. Paul's Food Bank and Ark Aide.
 Granola Bars and bottles water are still being collected to be distributed to those experiencing homelessness in our community.
 Underwear, socks, shoes, and lunch boxes are needed for London Community Chaplaincy and C.C.
 Carrothers.
 Anything you can offer is a huge support and your donations sow seeds of hope and love to our neighbors!
 Please drop off any items in the large basket located in the lounge or see Beth for details.
 Thank you for your generosity!